nemesisdb/nemesisdb/docs/docs/api/sessions/sh-save.md

 :::info
-The whole database is written by `KV_SAVE`, there is not an option to only write what has changed since the last save.
+The whole database is written by `SH_SAVE`, there is not an option to only write what has changed since the last save.
 A future version will offer this.
 :::

 <br/>